JamieBort/Learning-Directory/README.md

 #### .env
-The .env file(s)... (not uploaded to git as should be the case) Trello card for my reference.
-Info placed there is for me to refer back to.
+The .env file(s)... (not uploaded to git as should be the case)

+[dotENV Professional Development](https://trello.com/c/CN0CvXEA/261-dotenv-professional-development?menu=filter&filter=label:none) Trello card for my reference - info placed there is for me to refer back to.

 (Note to self: consider linking to a google doc instead.
 Since info will be placed there and will not need to be dealt with in a trello card.)

 ---